GiovanniDicanio/WinReg/README.md

 I developed some **C++ wrappers** around this low-level Win32 API, to raise the semantic level, using C++ classes like `std::wstring`, `std::vector`, etc. instead of raw C-style buffers and low-level mechanisms.

 For example, the `REG_MULTI_SZ` registry type associated to double-NUL-terminated C-style strings is handled using a much easier higher-level `vector<wstring>`.
-My C++ code does the _translation_ between high-level C++ STL-based stuff and low-level Win32 C-interface APIs.
+My C++ code does the _translation_ between high-level C++ STL-based stuff and the low-level Win32 C-interface API.

 Moreover, Win32 error codes are translated to C++ exceptions.